feith71031/lol-tracker-bot/README.md

 ### About the Project

-A Discord bot designed specifically for the League of Legends esports community, helping fans closely follow their favorite professional players and teams.
+A Discord bot designed specifically for the  **Chinese-Speaking** League of Legends esports community, helping fans closely follow their favorite professional players and teams.

 ### Key Features